Increased head circumference

 A newborn's head is usually about 2 centimeters larger than the chest size.
 Between 6 months and 2 years, both measurements are about equal.
 After 2 years, the chest size becomes larger than the head.

-A series of measurements over time that show an increased rate of head growth often can provide more valuable information than a single measurement that is larger than expected.
+Measurements over time that show an increased rate of head growth often provide more valuable information than a single measurement that is larger than expected.

-Increased pressure in the head (increased intracranial pressure) often occurs with increased head circumference.
+Increased pressure inside the head (increased intracranial pressure) often occurs with increased head circumference.
 Symptoms of this condition include:

 Causes of Increased head circumference